-(3) Risk assessment: Based on the inventory and stream stage information described above, and information regarding the presence of habitat for salmonids, the governing body shall conduct a risk assessment that evaluates the potential for frost diversions to cause stranding mortality.
-The risk assessment shall be conducted in consultation with NMFS and DFG.
-The governing body is authorized to include its own expert scientists and engineers in the consultation, and request board staff to participate, when desired.
-The risk assessment shall be evaluated and updated annually.
+(3) Risk assessment: Based on the inventory and stream stage information described above, and information regarding the presence of habitat for salmonids, the governing body shall conduct a risk assessment that evaluates the potential for frost diversions to

 (4) Corrective Actions: If the governing body determines that diversions for purposes of frost protection have the potential to cause stranding mortality, the governing body shall notify the diverter(s) of the potential risk.
 The governing body, in consultation with the diverters, shall develop a corrective action plan that will prevent stranding mortality.
-Corrective actions may include alternative methods for frost protection, best management practices, better coordination of diversions, construction of offstream storage facilities, real-time stream gage and diversion monitoring, or other alternative methods of diversion.
+Corrective actions may include alternative methods for frost protection, best management practices, better coordination of diversions, construction of off-stream storage facilities, real-time stream gage and diversion monitoring, or other alternative methods of diversion.
 Corrective actions also may include revisions to the number, location and type of stream stage monitoring pages, or to the stream stages considered necessary to prevent stranding mortality.
 In developing the corrective action plan the governing body shall consider the relative water right priorities of the diverters and any time delay between groundwater diversions and a reduction in stream stage.
 The corrective action plan shall include a schedule of implementation.
 To the extent feasible, the corrective action plan shall include interim corrective actions if long-term corrective actions are anticipated to take over three years to fully implement.
 The diverters shall implement corrective actions in accordance with the corrective action plan, or cease diverting water for frost protection.

 (5) Annual Reporting: The governing body shall submit a publically available annual report of program operations, risk assessment, and corrective actions by September 1 following the frost season that is the subject of the report.
-The report shall include:
+The report shall include: (A) The fract investory including diversion data